 Since they did not see fit to have God in [their] knowledge, God gave them up to a debased mind to do what ought not to be done. (literal translation)

 “If you trade God’s glory for anything, you’ll pay the price for that idolatry in the disordering of your sexuality.”

 Suppressing the knowledge of God will make you a casualty of corruption.
 It is part of God’s judgment.
 If you trade the treasure of God’s glory for anything, you will pay the price for that idolatry in the disordering of your sexual life.
 That is what Romans 1:23–24 teaches:

 They exchanged the glory of the immortal God for images resembling mortal man and birds and animals and reptiles.
-24 Therefore God gave them up in the lusts of their hearts to impurity, to the dishonoring of their bodies among themselves,
+Therefore God gave them up in the lusts of their hearts to impurity, to the dishonoring of their bodies among themselves.

 This is the old way.
 When we come to Christ, we take it off like an old garment.
-Ignorance of God’s wrath and glory does not fit us any more.
+Ignorance of God’s wrath and glory does not fit us anymore.
 The new way is sexual holiness, and Paul contrasts it with not knowing God.
-1 Thessalonians 4:3-5:

 The desires of the body lie to us.
-They make deceitful promises—promises which are half true as in the garden of Eden.
-And we are powerless to expose and overcome unless we know God—really know God, his ways and works and words embraced with growing intimacy and ecstasy.
+They make deceitful promises — promises that are half true as in the Garden of Eden.
+And we are powerless to expose and overcome unless we know God — really know God, his ways and works and words embraced with growing intimacy and ecstasy.

 Peter’s second letter has one of the clearest passages in the Bible on the relationship between knowing God and being liberated from corruption.
 In 2 Peter 1:3–4 he says,

 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.